RyanBurnside/B-LISP/README.md

 # B-LISP

 The primary goal of B-LISP is to look and act like a heritage Lisp.
-Hence the old-style capitalization.
+Hence the old-style name capitalization.

 It's a learning project that may grow into more.